Chat with us, powered by LiveChat What is Mental Relapse? - South Carolina Addiction Treatment

 • Thinking about the people, places, or things associated with your past substance abuse

-• Hanging out with old friends you used drugs with
+• Hanging out with old friends you used to do drugs with

-• Going to the old places you used to abuse drugs or alcohol at
+• Going to the old places where you used to abuse drugs or alcohol

 • Minimizing the severity of your past substance abuse